HobnobMancer/cazy_webscraper/README.md

 `--ncbi_batch_size` - Size of batch query posted to NCBI Entrez.
 Default 150.

 `--uniprot_batch_size` - Change the query batch size submitted via [`bioservices`](https://bioservices.readthedocs.io/en/master/) to UniProt to retrieve protein data.
-Default is 150. `bioservices` recommands queries not larger than 200 objects.
+Default is 1000.
+See the [UniProt REST API documentation](https://www.uniprot.org/help/id_mapping) for batch size limits.

 `--cache_dir` - Path to cache dir to be used instead of default cache dir path.